haven1network/validator/Readme.md

 ## Setup Validator Instance

 ### Hardware Requirements

 It is required to have a virtual machine with the following recommended requirements:

-- CPU:
+- CPU: 2 vCPU cores
-- Memory:
+- Memory: 4 GB
-- Storage:
+- Storage: 50 GB

 ### Prerequisites